vladmirfox/pokeemerald-expansion/CONTRIBUTING.md

 ## Pull Requests

+If you have read all of this and still need help, feel free to start a thread in #pr-discussions of the Discord server or ask questions in #expansion-dev.

 ### What should I do before starting a pull request?

 - Make sure you have a basic understanding of `git` and have a [local copy](INSTALL.md) of `pokeemerald-expansion`.